edinkoc/Doyur/README.md

-# myapp
+# Doyur

-A new Flutter project.
+A modern Flutter application designed for seamless user experience.

-## Getting Started
+## 🚀 Getting Started

-This project is a starting point for a Flutter application.
+This project serves as a foundational setup for a Flutter application.
+Whether you're a beginner or an experienced developer, this guide will help you get started quickly.

 A few resources to get you started if this is your first Flutter project: